Sjors/nado-book/taproot/activation.md

 What's being implemented now in Bitcoin Core is the general mechanism, which says that for any soft fork that you call Speedy Trial, you could, for example, use 90 percent.
 But the code for Taproot in Bitcoin Core just says “It never activates.”
 That is the way you indicate that this soft fork is in the code but isn't going to happen yet.
 These numbers are arbitrary.
 The code will support anything from 51 percent to 100 percent.
 Less than this range makes no sense, because 51 percent of miners can always decide to orphan non-signaling blocks, which then increases the percentage.

 The benefit of having the higher threshold is a lower risk of orphan blocks after activation.
+What could happen with orphan blocks is that a non-upgraded miner could accidentally include a transaction that doesn't obey the new rules.
+There are some safety mechanisms in place to prevent this, but on the offchance it does happen, it means their block is now invalid.
+If other miners don't check the new rules either, they'll build on top of this invalid block.
+So, as long as more than 50 percent of miners do check the new rules, they won't build on this invalid chainm and eventually they'll overtake it.

 However, because Taproot called for a delayed activation, there was a long time between signaling and activation, whereas normally you signal and it activates immediately — or at least within two weeks.
 Right now it can take much, much longer.
 That means miners have a longer time to upgrade.
 As a result, there's a little less risk of orphaning, even if you have a lower signaling threshold.